There’s a saying that a company is nothing without its people.

 For those starting at Sana HQ, every new hire’s manager will wait at the door with Olivia, our Chief of Staff.
 The coffee flows, the office tour begins, and then the equipment gets set up.
 With the essentials taken care of, it’s time for the first manager 1:1.
 Building this relationship is critical, so why wait?

 Up the energy

 We like to keep the pace high on the first day.
 At no point should a new hire be left alone without knowing what to do.
 We want the vibe to feel a bit hectic but highly energizing.
 If it’s a Monday, we’ll get them straight into All Hands.
-Then we follow up with a few core sessions—company culture and values, led by our CEO Joel, and intro sessions with all team leads.
-There’s a welcome lunch, which we usually cook ourselves in the kitchen, and a slot to take the Infinite Game course.
+Then we follow up with a few core sessions — company culture and values, led by our CEO Joel, and intro sessions with all team leads.
+There’s a welcome lunch, which we usually cook ourselves in the kitchen (and it’s usually pasta – pasta is a Sanian special), and a slot to take the Infinite Game course.

 “What I liked most about the Sana onboarding was that I felt part of the whole company, not just my team.
 Meeting all the team leads and hearing about their long-term goals and daily activities—that really gave me the full picture.” — Axel Danielsson, Summer Intern